google/python-fire/docs/using-cli.md

 by name, using the flags syntax.
 See the section on [calling a function](#calling-a-function) for more details.

+Similarly, when passing arguments to a callable object (an object with a custom `__call__` function), those arguments must be passed using flags syntax.

 ## Using Flags with Fire CLIs <a name="using-flags"></a>